sebischair/ThesaurusLabelPropagation/README.md

 > **Thesis Abstract.** With the rise of digitalization, information retrieval has to cope with increasing amounts of digitized content.
 Legal content providers invest a lot of money for building domain- specific ontologies such as thesauri to retrieve a significantly increased number of relevant documents.
 Since 2002, many label propagation methods have been developed e.g. to identify groups of similar nodes in graphs.
 Label propagation is a family of graph-based semi-supervised machine learning algorithms.
 In this thesis, we will test the suitability of label propagation methods to extend a thesaurus from the tax law domain.
 The graph on which label propagation operates is a similarity graph constructed from word embeddings.
 We cover the process from end to end and conduct several parameter-studies to understand the impact of certain hyper-parameters on the overall performance.
 The results are then evaluated in manual studies and compared with a baseline approach.

-This tool was implemented using this pipes and filters architecture:
+The tool was implemented using the following pipes and filters architecture:

 ![Tool Architecture](src/docs/architecture.png)